 The Atlantic sea scallop is one of the most valuable fisheries in the United States.
 The primary range for the Atlantic sea scallop fishery is along the Atlantic coast from the Mid-Atlantic to the United States/Canada border

 The Fishery Management Plan (FMP) for the Commercial King and Tanner Crab Fisheries in the Bering Sea/Aleutian Islands (BSAI) was approved by the Secretary of Commerce on June 2, 1989.
-The FMP establishes a State/Federal cooperative management regime that
+The FMP establishes a State/Federal cooperative management regime.

 The Atlantic bluefish fishery in the United States operates from Maine to Florida.
 Bluefish are highly migratory along the United States Atlantic coast and seasonally move.
 The bluefish fishery uses predominantly gillnets, but oth